Mobin6Heydari/Auto_Service_Seyed/README.md

 # Auto_Service_Seyed
-a simple django project for an auto service in tehran
+a simple django project for an auto service project link : autoserviceseyed.com or www.autoserviceseyed.com